Mk-CloudLeader/SRE-Site-reliability-engineering/Reliable Cloud Infrastructure: Design and Process.md

-## How to Designe a Reliable Systems
+## How to Design a Reliable Systems
 Objective : How to design services to meet requirements for availability, durability, and scalability and Implement fault-tolerant systems.
 How to analyze disaster scenarios and plan, implement, and test for disaster recovery.

 - Key Performance Metrics